 Ford 100 in the driveway, and it was freshly washed.
 Not only was it washed it

-also had a full tank of gas and yet he had no idea who borrowed his truck, and that
+also had a full tank of gas and yet he still had no idea who borrowed his truck, and that

 fact did not concern him in least.